wdw1007/test/readme.md

 # welcome!
 - hello world!

-- the first use this
+- the first use this to make a .git
-git init 	to make a .git
+ git init

-- the second
+- the second touch some files and push these files to index
-make some files and then ues the "git add <filename>" to push these files to index
+ git add < file-name >

-- the third
+- the third - make files to the HEAD
-git commit -m "some information" 	to make them to the HEAD
+git commit -m "some information"

-- the fourst
+- the fourth - make files to github/etc.
-git push origin master/<branch name> 	to make them to the github/etc.
+git push origin master/< branch name >
 --if you don't make any remote repo then:
-git remote add origin <server>
+git remote add origin < server >

 - make branch
 git checkout -b a_branch

 - go back to master branch
 git checkout master

 - remove the branch
 git branch -d a_branch

 - push the branch
-git push origin <branch>
+git push origin < branch >